musketyr/gpars-appengine/README.md

 # Gaelyk Integration

 GPars App Engine is also a [Gaelyk](http://gaelyk.appengine.com) 1.2+ compliant binary plugin.
-As soon as it is present on the classpath og your Gaelyk application, it will configure [GPars](http://gpars.codehaus.org/) for GAE automatically and so there is no need to call
+As soon as it is present on the classpath of your Gaelyk application, it will configure [GPars](http://gpars.codehaus.org/) for GAE automatically and so there is no need to call
 `AppEnginePool.install()` manually.

 Additionally, the plugin adds the two following new methods to each [groovlet and template](http://gaelyk.appspot.com/tutorial/views-and-controllers)